 Don’t be afraid to scrape away all of the thready pulp!

 Arrange the Squash in Baking Dish

 Place the squash cut side down, in a large microwave safe casserole dish.
 I used a 9 by 13-inch pyrex lasagna dish.
 Pour 1 cup tap water over the squash.

 Layer parchment or wax paper over the squash.
 Then cover with plastic wrap.
 The parchment or wax paper keeps the plastic from touching the food.
 The plastic wrap seals in the steam.
 Microwave the squash until it is done.

 How to Tell When Spaghetti Squash is Cooked

-You also don’t want to over cook it, because it will become watery and the threads will smoosh into squashy smooshiness.
-Not the microwave spaghetti squash of your dreams.
+Note that you don’t want to overcook it, because it will become watery and the threads will be mushy.

 More Spaghetti Squash Recipes: